corda/corda/docs/source/deploying-a-node.rst

     ├── logs                    // The node logs
     ├── node.conf               // The node's configuration files
     ├── persistence.mv.db       // The node's database
-    └── plugins                 // The CorDapps jars installed on the node
+    └── cordapps                // The CorDapps jars installed on the node

 The node is configured by editing its ``node.conf`` file.
-You install CorDapps on the node by dropping the CorDapp JARs into the ``plugins`` folder.
+You install CorDapps on the node by dropping the CorDapp JARs into the ``cordapps`` folder.

 Node naming
 -----------